PLEASE SCROLL TO THE BOTTOM OF THE PAGE TO SUBMIT.

 Please check the website, www.redmountainpress.us, for updates and further information.
 The winner and finalists will be announced on this page.

-Writer's Retreat at Sandy Bend, Florida offers two- and four-week residencies in November 2019 to poets, fiction writers, and creative nonfiction writers in a secluded Sanibel Island home.
+The WRITERS' RETREAT at Sandy Bend, Florida offers two- and four-week residencies November 8-December 6, 2020. to poets, fiction writers, and creative nonfiction writers in a secluded Sanibel Island home.
 Residents are provided with a private room, space and undistracted time.
-Resident authors will be responsible fortheir own meals in the shared kitchen and will meet for dinner each evening.
+Resident authors will be responsible for their own meals in the shared kitchen and will meet for dinner each evening.

 There is no fee for the residency.